MrShoenel/anti-pattern-models/notebooks/dtw-tests.md

 unit-square), and then quantifies the difference using some function, e.g., correlation.

+    #' Samples from both function within [0,1] and returns the
+    #' indices used and the values from either function.
+These
+    #' two vectors can then be compared statistically.
     stat_diff_2_functions <- function(f1, f2, statFunc = stats::cor, numSamples = 1e4) {
       #indices <- sort(stats::runif(n = numSamples, min = 0, max = 1))
       indices <- seq(0, 1, by = 1 / numSamples)